abdel792/mp3DirectCut/readme.md

 ## Change for version 2.2 ##

+*	 Adding a script to confirm that the selection has been canceled with 'Ctrl+r';
+*	 Making some correction in the code of the appModule 'mp3directcut.py';
 *	 Correction of the scripts giving the selection markers' locations.

 ## Change for version 2.1.1 ##